Music of Tanzania: Mtindo

 A mtindo (pl. mitindo) is simply a rhythm, dance style, and fashion identified with a particular band and refers to their ngoma, often from a particular locality or people.
 For example, Sikinde is associated with Mlimani Park Orchestra, Msondo with the Juwata Jazz Band, Ndekule with the Orchestra Safari Sound, and Bongo is associated with Remmy Ongala and his Orchestra Super Matimila.
 Some bands maintain the same mtindo throughout their career, while others change with new personnel or popular preference.

 Bongo Flava (pop)

 Bongo Flava is one of the newer Tanzanian genres, developed in the 1990s, and is a fusion genre.
 It is a continuation of muziki wa kizazi kipya, meaning "Music of the new generation" of the late '80s and early '90s.
 At its inception, bongo flava was more heavily influenced by US hip-hop and reggae, fused with Tanzanian music styles.
-Today however, the sound has somewhat changed, oscillating from its central point -music sung in Kiswahili- to include a variety of music cultures and styles, and can be described as a fusion of ngoma, afrobeats, R&B, reggaetón, kwaya, and taarab.